keithhb33/Content-Aware-Aspect-Ratio/README.md

 #Clone the repository
 git clone https://github.com/keithhb33/Content-Aware-Aspect-Ratio.git

- #cd into the directory "Content-Aware-Aspect_Ratio"
+#navigate into the directory "Content-Aware-Aspect_Ratio"
 cd Content-Aware-Aspect_Ratio

 #Place .mp4 file in dir "original" (do not place more than a single file at a time)